“And to the angel of the church of the Laodiceans write,

 Antiochus II named Laodicea after his wife Laodice in the third century BC.
 Nero supplied aid after a calamitous earthquake in AD 60 (Tacitus, Ann.
 14.27).

-Laodicea did not have a good supply of water in its own region so it caught its water through an aqueduct from a spring four miles to the north.
+Laodicea did not have a good water supply in its own region, so it caught its water through an aqueduct from a spring four miles to the north.
 These waters came from the waters of Hierapolis (the famous hot springs) and probably arrived lukewarm.

-The gospel came to Laodicea probably while Paul was in Ephesus (Acts 19:10).
-Although Paul mentions the church (Co 4:12-16), he may have never visited the city personally.
+The gospel came to Laodicea, probably while Paul was in Ephesus (Acts 19:10).
+Although Paul mentions this church (Co 4:12-16), he may have never personally visited the city.
 The cities of Colossi and Hierapolis (Co 2:1; 4:13-16) were in the Lycus Valley as well.
 Epaphras, a companion of Paul, worked in these three cities.

 ‘These things says the Amen, the Faithful and True Witness, the Beginning of the creation of God’

 Jesus calls Himself by three descriptions.
 First, He refers to Himself as “the Amen.”
 “Amen” means so be it, it is true.
 God’s promises find their fulfillment in Christ (2 Co 1:20).
 He is the culmination of all history.
 Jesus is true to His Word.
 He is unchangeable in His promises.
 He is true to His Word.

 Is 65:16, “So that he who blesses himself in the earth

 Shall bless himself in the God of truth;

 And because they are hidden from My eyes.”

 Jesus calls Himself “the Amen” to authenticate His message to this church.
 His message was authoritative.
 Whenever Jesus uses the term “Amen,” it always indicates some significant truth.
 Jesus is the object of faith and the foundation for all truth.
 We can trust Him because He keeps His promises.